AI Tools

 Building Agentic AI with a Problem-First Approach

-The data confirms this pattern.
 RAND Corporation research shows over 80% of AI projects fail to deliver intended business value, twice the failure rate of traditional IT projects.
-MIT's Project NANDA report estimated that 95% of enterprise generative AI pilots produce no measurable P&L impact, a figure that has drawn some methodological debate, but directionally tracks with what we see across client engagements.
+MIT’s Project NANDA report estimated that 95% of enterprise generative AI pilots produce no measurable P&L impact.
 And Gartner predicts over 40% of agentic AI projects specifically will be canceled by the end of 2027, citing escalating costs, unclear business value, and inadequate risk controls.

 Agentic AI faces even steeper odds because the technology is more powerful, the scope is less bounded, and the failure modes are harder to detect.
 When a chatbot gives a bad answer, you see it immediately.
 When an agent makes a bad decision three steps into a five-step workflow, you may not notice until the damage is done.